fitterhmp11/fitterhmp11.github.io/content/posts/drafts/CIS-8.1_Controls-At-Home-Overview.md

 Center for Internet Security - a worldwide community.

 ### What Are They?
-security best practises to protect small office to enterprise networks. designed to be based on best practices, attacker techniques and community input.
+security best practices to protect small office to enterprise networks. designed to be based on best practices, attacker techniques and community input.
 Not vendor specific, but